flecsi/flecsi/doc/sphinx/src/tutorial/standalone.rst

 * A basic CMake build system.

-* A simple control model.
+* A simple control policy.

 * A standard FleCSI-based *main* function.